legion-platform/legion/docs/source/tutorials_wine.rst

    {"prediction": [6.0], "columns": ["quality"]}

 Congrats!
-You have completed the tutorial!
+You have completed the tutorial.